adilahmed31/cs537-Discussion-su22/week-3/README.md

 }
 ```

-Also, compared to the figure of what we want, it has a redudent file descriptor `3`.
+Also, compared to the figure of what we want, it has a redundant file descriptor `3`.
 We should close it.
 The modified code should look like this:

 ```C
 int pid = fork();